soilharmony/wp1-literature-review/README.md

 ## Analysis of the data collected during literature review

 The R & Quarto scripts in this repo can collect the information from the googlesheet and analyse them.
+Currently the `source` folder contains only a simple R function to import the spreadsheet information and a quarto script to demonstrate its use.
+We can continue from here onwards.